MontyDriver/Random-Hex-Colour-Generator/README.md

-# Random-Hex-Colour-Generator
+# 🎨 Random-Hex-Colour-Generator

-<h3> A simple website that generates a random hex colour </h3>
+<p> A simple website that generates a random hex colour useful for when you can't decide a colour pallete </p>

 <h3> Test it out <a href="https://montydriver.github.io/Random-Hex-Colour-Generator/" target="_blank">live</a> </h3>